Prof Megan L Cherry

 Megan Lindsay Cherry is an assistant professor in North American history during the seventeenth and eighteenth centuries.
-She was a Whiting Fellow at Yale, where she received her Ph.D. in History in 2013.
+She received her Ph.D. in History from Yale University in 2013.
 She has taught in the Department of History at North Carolina State University since 2011.
 Professor Cherry's research interests focus on the political, imperial, and social history of North America during the seventeenth and eighteenth centuries.

 Cherry is currently writing her first book, New York Asunder, which explains the causes and consequences of Leisler’s Rebellion, which shook New York from 1689 to 1691, while its legacy continued to shape New York politics for the next three decades.
 The majority of colonists in New York supported the uprising, which stripped the ruling elite of their power and instituted a new local government.
 Previous scholarship has portrayed the rebellion as an ethnic, class, or religious conflict.
 Her work shows that the rebellion was an ideological uprising that had deep roots in contemporary political developments in England and the Netherlands.
 This work has received external support from the Andrew W. Mellon Foundation, the New-York Historical Society, the Whiting Foundation, the Institute for Historical Research, and the Gilder Lehrman Institute.

-Cherry teaches courses on colonial North America, the American Revolution, early America to 1865, the Atlantic world, the history of sexuality, as well as standard departmental courses on historical methods for undergraduates and historical writing for graduate students.
+Cherry teaches courses on colonial North America, the American Revolution, early America to 1865, the Atlantic world, the history of sexuality, and standard departmental courses on historical methods for undergraduates and historical writing for graduate students.

 “The Imperial and Political Motivations Behind the English Conquest of New Netherland,” Dutch Crossing: A Journal of Low Countries Studies 34, no. 1 (March 2010): 77-94.